gatsbyjs/gatsby/docs/blog/2019-08-02-what-is-jsx-pragma/index.md

 In any software project or framework, it can be difficult to define where documentation should start or end.
 While you might not need to know exactly what a custom JSX pragma is in order to use Theme UI, for example, maybe you want to.

 🤔 If we exclude it, will that be distracting?
-“What the heck is that?
-I’m going to go down a Google rabbit hole trying to find out.”
+"What the heck is that?
+I'm going to go down a Google rabbit hole trying to find out."

 🤯 If we include it, will it be overwhelming?
-“I just want to style a theme, why are you talking to me about pragmas??”
+"I just want to style a theme, why are you talking to me about pragmas??"

 So, a happy medium.
-If you **are** interested, here’s a blog post for you!
+If you **are** interested, here's a blog post for you!

 ## What is a pragma?